RaynardChew/AESTHETICS-ORGANIZER_PUBLIC-/README.md

 -Aesthetics dropdown-menu using html , css and javascript

+-Responsive design for all device using css flex box, grid and media queries

 ## EXTRA
 -all anchor tags are opened in new tab except width class = "current-tab"